 Benefits of conversational commerce

-Thanks to conversational commerce, customers may have a similar shopping experience as if they spoke with a shop assistant.
+Thanks to conversational ecommerce, customers may have a similar shopping experience as if they spoke with a shop assistant.
 Both in a shop or online, there is always someone available to help, as chatbots can ask a visitor the same question as a shop assistant would.
 Being there for a customer to suggest a product or service and answer questions also provides an opportunity to recommend some other suitable options.